 Despite some "nerve-wracking" flights, most of the family's experiences were positive.
 The motto of the trip was "low and slow," which allowed them to truly experience all of the places they flew across, with frequent stops and activities in key destinations.
 Since they couldn't sleep inside the plane, they got accommodation in cities and often went on lengthy excursions, such as a whale-watching trip off the coast of Argentina or trekking across the world's largest salt flat in Bolivia.

 While the Porters were forced to stop their journey around the world halfway due to a medical emergency, they covered an impressive amount of territory.
-Their first flight departed from Pitt Meadows on June 15, 2022, and then they travelled up into the Arctic, across Canada into the Maritimes, down through the United States, around the Caribbean, and made numerous stops across South America before flying to the "end of the world" -- Ushuaia, Chile, which is located the southernmost tip of the continent.
+Their first flight departed from Pitt Meadows on June 15, 2022, and then they travelled up into the Arctic, across Canada into the Maritimes, down through the United States, around the Caribbean, and made numerous stops across South America before flying to the "end of the world" -- Ushuaia, Argentina, which is located the southernmost tip of the continent.

 For each section of flying, the family averaged 25,000 nautical miles and generally made two or three stops daily.
 While many Canadian airports did not require a permit or fee, several of the ones in South America did.
 That said, there were a couple of surprises in North America, including a shockingly steep landing fee at a small airport in New Brunswick.